DinoHub-SubT/dsta_deploy/README.md

         # verify deployer script shows the help usage message
         ./deployer --help

-    - Please notify the maintainer if the help usage messages do not show up.
+Please notify the maintainer if any of the help usage messages do not show up.

 * * *

-# Clone Specific Workspace
+# Getting The Repositories

 When the user clones the deploy workspace, the submodules will not be cloned by default.

-The user must decide which submodules to clone.
-Submodules are grouped by robot or computer type.
+The user must decide which *group of submodules* to clone.
+Submodules are organized into groups of algorithm, computer or robot type.

-- Example: `ugv`, `uav`, `basestation`, etc.
+- Example: `common, ugv uav, basestation`, etc.

 ## Required submodules